Ouxsoft/LHTML/docs/README.md

 ### Conformance
 A conforming implementation of LHTML5 must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in RFC 2119 [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in RFC 2119 [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

 ## Language